-This guide will offer a detailed, step-by-step tutorial on how to put an end to the vile Pit Lord, and survive the hellish flames that he unleashes upon the world.
+This guide will offer a detailed, step-by-step tutorial on how to put an end to the vile Pit Lord, before he burns you all alive.

 - Everyone should have potions, elixirs and flasks appropriate for their role in this fight — it is a very tight DPS race

 - Quickly move to your designated spot at the start of the fight — if you don’t, the tank will die to Meteor Slash

 - Immediately move to the designated spot if you get afflicted by Burn

 - Make sure you never get close to other players while afflicted by Burn, as you will spread it to all players within 2 yards

 - Use defensive cooldowns & Master Healthstone when necessary to survive, particularly if you have Burn

 - Paladins, Mages, Rogues: You can remove Burn with Divine Shield, Ice Block & Cloak of Shadows

 - Warriors: Keep Demoralizing Shout and Thunder Clap up on Brutallus at all times

 - Always stay at the designated spot, either behind Brutallus or on his side, and never near a tank